-The component supply situation was difficult throughout 2021, with material decommitments and new delivery dates, substantially limiting Kitron's ability to turn demand into revenues.
+The component supply situation was difficult in 2021 and at the beginning of 2022.
+However, there was as clear improvement throughout the year, especially in the second half, substantially increasing Kitron's ability to turn demand into revenues and improving operational efficiency.